onflow/docs/docs/evm/tools/clients/web3-js.md

 :::info

 Currently, only Previewnet is available.
-More networks are coming soon, [see here for more info](../../build/networks.md).
+More networks are coming soon - [see here for more info](../../build/networks.md).
 :::

 ### Interacting With Smart Contracts